zq2r/V2A/README.md

 # V2A
 Code for ICML 2026 paper &lt;Unifying Value Alignment and Assignment in Cross-Domain Offline Reinforcement Learning with Heterogeneous Datasets>

-Code will be released after being organized.
+Code will be organized later.